eriktorbjorn/lucasarts-protection-sheets/README.md

 # lucasarts-protection-sheets
-A couple of programs to generate the copy protection tables for some LucasArts adventure games.
+A couple of programs to generate the copy protection codes/tables for some LucasArts adventure games.

-I made these for myself by descumming the game scripts.
-My second-hand copies of _Loom_ and _Indiana Jones and the Last Crusade_ didn't include the manual, and the versions of _Maniac Mansion_ and _Zak McKracken_ sold digitally doesn't include the copy protection sheets.
+This project is in no way affiliated with the ScummVM project.
+I made these for myself by descumming the game scripts because my second-hand copies of _Loom_ and _Indiana Jones and the Last Crusade_ didn't include the manual.
+(I do have printed copies of the of the _Maniac Mansion_ and _Zak McKracken_ sheets, but the ones sold digitally doesn't include them so this seemed like a nice way of preserving them.)